 4. Worth Consideration: Photo Editor by Aviary

 Aviary is an ordinary photo editor, but it includes a few tools which make it a perfect selfie-retouching app.
-The standout feature is a foolproof teeth whitener, but there’s also red eye correction, blemish removal, and selective defocusing too.
+It supports red eye correction, blemish removal, and selective defocusing.
+But the standout feature is a foolproof teeth whitener.
+(Of course, if you want a brighter smile naturally, consider getting one of these top electric toothbrushes.)

 You can use the blur tool on skin with decent results, or sharpen eyes and other features to draw attention to them.
 Additionally, auto-enhance scene modes designed for night and portrait shots might help somewhat.